GFiorino/Trello-API-Automating-Task-Management-with-Postman/README.md

 ```bash
 git clone https://github.com/GFiorino/Trello-API-Automating-Task-Management-with-Postman.git
 ```
-Navigate into the directory and open the documentation.
+Navigate into the directory and open `index.html` in your browser.

 ## 🤝 Contributing
 We welcome contributions!
 To contribute: